IGVF/atomic-workflows/CONTRIBUTING.md

 # Contributing

-Thank you for wanting to contribute.
-If you have a bug please create an issue.
-The issue should contain
+Thank you for your interest in contributing.
+If you have a bug to report or a question about an atomic workflow please create an issue.
+In the case of a bug report, the issue should contain

 - the command ran,
 - the error message, and
 - the compute environment (package and language versions)

-If you'd like to add a workflow or make modifications to an existing one please do the following:
+If you'd like to add a workflow, or make modifications to an existing one, please do the following:

 1. Fork the project.
 ```